 SCWK 201.
 Crisis Intervention.
 (3) This course explores methods and models for dealing with people experiencing a life crisis.
 This course will examine various types of crisis experiences and apply crisis intervention methods to their resolution.
-Students will be expected to complete 10 hours of volunteer service in an agency that provides crisis services.
 Prerequisite: SCWK 101.

 SCWK 229.
 Introduction to Gerontology.
 (3) An overview of all aspects of the aging process, provision of services for the elderly, family relations, and the dynamics of death and dying.
 No prerequisite.
 Cross-listed with PSYC 229.

 SCWK 235.
 Cross-Cultural Communication.
 (3) This course is an interdisciplinary class that will examine the way people from different cultures think, speak, and behave based on their value systems, world perspectives, and traditions.
 The course will increase awareness and understanding of cultures, social norms, and interpersonal communication in a cross-cultural context.
 Students will learn how to apply the information to address humanitarian issues including ethnic and socioeconomic disparities, to conduct business with cross–cultural competency, and to work with a global population with a sensitivity to their cultural norms.